 With your help, UNICEF is successfully committed to the fight against FGM.
 The goal of our work is to persuade the entire population to rethink the practice through careful educational work at all levels.

 As a project sponsor, you make this work possible.
-You will receive two sponsorship reports every year, along with UNICEF Switzerland and Liechtenstein’s annual report and a donation receipt.
+You will receive two sponsorship reports every year, along with a donation receipt and information about UNICEF Switzerland and Liechtenstein’s annual report.